asjadnaqvi/Pakistan-national-budgets/README.md

 Invidual budget files are in their respective folders.
 Master files combine 2020 and 2021 budgets for comparison.

-**Note**: The files are generated using pattern recognition scripts, a lot of which had to fine tuned.
+**Note**: The files are generated using pattern recognition scripts, a lot of which had to be fine tuned.
 The files can contain errors.
 If you come across some data issues, then please report them.

 ### Interactive visualizations: